aadomn/skinny/README.md

 - `crypto_aead/skinnyaead-m1`
 - `crypto_aead/skinnyaead-m1+`.

-Note that the goal of the `crypto_aead_hash` directory is to provide an implementation that support both AEAD and hash functions at once.
+Note that the goal of the `crypto_aead_hash` directory is to provide an implementation which supports both AEAD and hash functionalities.
 Because the tweakey schedule in `crypto_aead/romulus-n/m` takes advantage of the fact that half of TK1 is always null for Romulus-N/M, the code slightly differs in `crypto_aead_hash` to be compliant with Romulus-H.

 For each algorithm, one can find: